-The number of shares of Common Stock available for issuance under the 2019 Incentive Plan will be increased to the extent that an award under the 2019 Incentive Plan (or any award under the 2017 Incentive Plan, the 2015 Incentive Plan or the 2013 Incentive Plan that is outstanding as of the effective date of the 2019 Incentive Plan) is canceled, terminates unearned, expires, is forfeited, or lapses for any reason, or such an award is settled in cash without the delivery of shares to a participant, such that any shares of Common Stock subject to any such award will again be available for the grant of an award pursuant to the 2019 Incentive Plan.
+The number of shares of Common Stock available for issuance under the Amended and Restated 2019 Incentive Plan will be increased to the extent that an award under the Amended and Restated 2019 Incentive Plan (or any award under the 2017 Incentive Plan, the 2015 Incentive Plan or the 2013 Incentive Plan that is outstanding as of May 16, 2019 (the effective date of the 2019 Incentive Plan)) is canceled, terminates unearned, expires, is forfeited, or lapses for any reason, or such an award is settled in cash without the delivery of shares to a participant, such that any shares of Common Stock subject to any such award will again be available for the grant of an award pursuant to the Amended and Restated 2019 Incentive Plan.
 Shares will not again be available for issuance under the plan if they are tendered in payment of an option exercise price or delivered or withheld to satisfy any tax withholding obligation.
 Additionally, shares covered by a stock-settled SAR that are not issued upon full settlement will also not again be available for issuance under the plan.
-The payment of dividend equivalents in cash in conjunction with any outstanding awards under the 2019 Incentive Plan will not be counted against the shares available for issuance under the 2019 Incentive Plan.
-Any shares of Common Stock with respect to awards issued under the 2019 Incentive Plan (or an award issued under the 2017 Incentive Plan, the 2015 Incentive Plan or the 2013 Incentive Plan) that again become available for future grants will be added back to the share pool (i) as one share for each share of Common Stock subject to a stock option or SAR, and (ii) as 1.25 shares for each share of Common Stock subject to a full value award, provided, that awards issued under the 2017 Incentive Plan, the 2015 Incentive Plan or the 2013 Incentive Plan will be considered full-value awards if they would have been full-value awards if issued under the 2019 Incentive Plan and added back to the share pool as one share in all other cases.
+The payment of dividend equivalents in cash in conjunction with any outstanding awards under the Amended and Restated 2019 Incentive Plan will not be counted against the shares available for issuance under the Amended and Restated 2019 Incentive Plan.
+Any shares of Common Stock with respect to awards issued under the Amended and Restated 2019 Incentive Plan (or an award issued under the 2017 Incentive Plan, the 2015 Incentive Plan, or the 2013 Incentive Plan) that again become available for future grants will be added back to the share pool (i) as one share for each share of Common Stock subject to a stock option or SAR, and (ii) as 1.45 shares for each share of Common Stock subject to a full value award, provided, that awards issued under the 2017 Incentive Plan, the 2015 Incentive Plan, or the 2013 Incentive Plan will be considered full-value awards if they would have been full-value awards if issued under the Amended and Restated 2019 Incentive Plan and added back to the share pool as one share in all other cases.

-If the Amendment is approved, the aggregate number of shares of Common Stock that may be issued pursuant to the exercise of incentive stock options ("ISOs") granted under the 2019 Incentive Plan will not exceed 13,750,000, including the 3,000,000 that are added to the 2019 Incentive Plan under the Amendment.
+If Amendment No. 1 to the Amended and Restated 2019 Incentive Plan is approved, the aggregate number of shares of Common Stock that may be issued pursuant to the exercise of incentive stock options ("ISOs") granted under the Amended and Restated 2019 Incentive Plan will not exceed 27,250,000, including the 3,000,000 that are added by Amendment No. 1 to the Amended and Restated 2019 Incentive Plan.